giulioz/roland-dsps/README.md

 - External ram needs NOPs (TODO)
 - Instructions with special registers (`c0 rr xx`) have special needs
   - `c0 40 xx` will read the accumulator 3 instructions before (like `08`)
-  - `c0 50 xx` and `c0 d0 xx` will read the accumulator that is set in the instruction immediately before
+  - `c0 50 xx` and `c0 d0 xx` will read the accumulator that is set in the instruction immediately before (adding another instruction in between breaks it)
-  - `c0 50 xx` will set the accumulator after the following instruction has completed
+  - `c0 50 xx` will execute using the accumulator value after the following instruction has completed

 ### Instr 00/08/20/28/c0/c8: MAC